Pests – Insects & Rodents

 - Place fish in your ponds and dams

 - Keep swimming pools full and properly maintained

-- Make sure your pot plants arent holding water
+- Make sure your pot plants are not holding water

 - Clean out your roof gutters - these can be perfect breeding sites